kaidelventhal/CipherEdge/README.md

-# Kamikaze Komodo
+# CipherEdge

 ## Overview/Mission Statement

-Kamikaze Komodo is an AI-driven quantitative trading program designed to discover, backtest, and deploy a portfolio of diverse trading strategies.
+CipherEdge is an AI-driven quantitative trading program designed to discover, backtest, and deploy a portfolio of diverse trading strategies.
 The system's primary mission is to achieve consistent profitability by dynamically adapting to changing market conditions through a robust, multi-strategy approach.

 ## Core Features & Architecture